 What are Visa Checkout and MasterPass?

 Forget that Visa Checkout and MasterPass might have anything to do with the credit cards they’re named after; you need to think of these programs more like digital wallets.
 They’re services where you can store your credit or debit card information and then use one login to pay for items online without having to enter your card information every time.
 When you check out, you select to pay with Visa Checkout or MasterPass.
-You then log into your account and pick which card you would like to pay with.
+You then log into your account and pick which card you’d like to pay with.
 You then are returned to the website you’re buying something from to complete the transaction.
 The whole process is supposed to be more secure because you don’t have to enter your card information every time.

 The most important thing to know is that you don’t need to use a Visa card with Visa Checkout.
 The same goes for MasterPass – no MasterCard required.
 You can enroll any major bank’s credit OR DEBIT card with these services, regardless of the type of card it is.
 That would even apply if you have a prepaid account like a Serve card or Bluebird or a gift card with a Visa, Mastercard or American Express logo.
-For example, I have an American Express card registered to my Visa Checkout account.
+For example, I have an Mastercard, American Express and Discover card registered to my Visa Checkout account.
 Confused yet?????

 How to sign up